Luracast/Restler-Application/README.md

 Now Restler should be running in production mode and laravel related components are running under production environment!

-> **Note:-** when running in production mode restler won't detect addition or removal of an api.
-You need to manually delete the cache files under `storage/framework/cache`
+> **Note:-** When running in production mode restler won't detect addition or removal of an api.
+> You need to manually delete the cache files under `storage/framework/cache`